Xilinx/kria-dashboard/README.md

     sudo pip3 install panel

-to execute, copy all the files onto a directory on SOM platform in a folder (lets say we name it som_dashboard), and then execute from that directory:
+to execute, copy all the files onto a directory on SOM platform in a folder (lets say we name it som_dashboard), and then execute outside that directory:

     sudo bokeh serve --show --allow-websocket-origin=*IP_ADDRESS*:5006 som_dashboard/